The Data Monitoring Core Committee (DMCC) was established to provide objective, independent monitoring of clinical trials funded by the HRC.

 The DMC Charter template describes the contract between the Trial Steering Committee and the HRC DMC for the monitoring of the trial.

 An initial organisational meeting is held when a near final version of the trial protocol is available, and before recruitment begins.
-At this meeting the protocol, statistical analysis plan, draft charter and templates for the open and closed reports (see Example of DMC closed report, Frank Harrell closed report and open report, and Coding of adverse events) are reviewed and any questions the DMC may have about these documents are discussed.
+At this meeting the protocol, statistical analysis plan, and draft charter and templates for the Open and Closed reports (see Frank Harrell’s example of a closed report and open report) are reviewed and any questions the DMC may have about these documents are discussed.
 Any questions about the monitoring process will also be addressed at this meeting.